RonaldVisser/RelatingRomanRings_defense/README.md

 The respository contains the presentation held during the defense of my PhD thesis (or dissertation) on May 26 2025.
-This is the so called “lekenpraatje”.
+This is the so called layman’s talk.

-Deze *repository* bevat de presentatie van mijn lekenpraatje gegeven tijdens de verdediging van mijn proefschrift “Relating Roman Rings.
+Deze *repository* bevat de presentatie en de tekst van mijn lekenpraatje gegeven tijdens de verdediging van mijn proefschrift “Relating Roman Rings.
 An interdisciplinary study using archaeology, data science and tree rings to understand timber provision in the German Provinces of the Roman Empire”(Visser 2025) op 26 mei 2025 om 15:45 uur.

-# Bronnen
+# Bronnen / References

 <div id="refs" class="references csl-bib-body hanging-indent">